rique-git/AF-DETECT/README.md

 ![Interface2](images/interface_2.png)

 ## Overview
-This project provides a Dash-based interface for generating medical predictions, specifically cardiovascular death risk in patients with atrial fibrillation.
+This project provides the AF-DETECT tool (implemented in an open-source Python package) for generating medical predictions, specifically cardiovascular death risk in patients with atrial fibrillation (AF).

 Users can input patient data into the web form and receive model outputs along with interactive visualizations.